 UK tests house-to-house in hunt for new COVID-19 variant

-Authorities want to reach the 80,000 residents of eight areas where the variant, first identified in South Africa, is known to be spreading.
-The focus is on communities where 11 cases have been detected among people who haven’t traveled abroad.
+Authorities want to reach the 80,000 residents of eight areas where the variant, first identified in South Africa, is known to be spreading because a handful of cases have been detected among people who have had no contact with the country or anyone who traveled there.

-Home testing kits and mobile testing units are being dispatched in an effort to reach every resident of those communities.
+Officials are dispatching home testing kits and mobile testing units in an effort to reach every resident of those communities.
+It is “critical” for everyone in these areas to stay at home unless travel is absolutely essential, Health Secretary Matt Hancock said.

-“Our mission must be to stop its spread altogether and break those chains of transmission,” Health Secretary Matt Hancock told the House of Commons.
+“Our mission must be to stop its spread altogether and break those chains of transmission,” Hancock told the House of Commons on Tuesday.

-Scientists say there is no evidence the strain makes people sicker than the original strain, but they are concerned because it is more contagious and vaccines may be less effective against it.
+Public health officials are concerned about the variant first identified in South Africa because it contains a mutation of the virus’ characteristic spike protein that existing vaccines target.
+The mutation may mean the vaccines offer less protection against the variant.

+As the door-to-door testing drive got underway, Public Health England also said scientists had discovered the same spike protein mutation in 11 cases involving another variant that is now the most prevalent form of the virus in England.
+The mutation had not previously been detected in the so-called Kent variant, named for the English county where it was first identified.

+In recent weeks, scientists also identified new, more contagious variants in South Africa and Brazil, both of which contained the spike protein mutation.

+In hopes of preventing those variants from becoming widespread in Britain, the government has barred travel from South Africa, South America and Portugal, a popular European transit point for travelers from South America.

-The discovery that the strain is spreading in the community has led to calls to shut the U.K.’s borders — or to require a 14-day hotel quarantine for all international arrivals.
+The discovery that the variant from South Africa is spreading in the community has led to calls to shut the U.K.’s borders to all international travelers or to require a 14-day hotel quarantine for everyone entering the country.

 But closing the borders isn’t sustainable, said Professor Andrew Hayward, a professor of infectious disease epidemiology at University College London.